cep21/gotemplate/README.md

 ## Go modules

 Modules are the now standard way to manage dependencies of Go code.
-If the gotemplate project had dependencies, I would also check in a go.sum file.
 The CI process runs both `go mod download` and `go mod verify` to check your dependencies.
 The build process uses `-mod=readonly` to ensure your CI checks the `go.mod` file for missing dependencies.

 # License